 - Breathing problems (interstitial lung disease).
 CAPRELSA may cause a breathing problem called interstitial lung disease that can lead to death.
 Tell your healthcare provider right away if you experience sudden or worsening shortness of breath or cough.

-have taken CAPRELSA and in some cases have caused death.
-Stop taking CAPRELSA
+who have taken CAPRELSA and in some cases have caused death.
+Stop taking

-and call your healthcare provider right away if you have symptoms of a stroke
+CAPRELSA and call your healthcare provider right away if you have symptoms of a

 - numbness or weakness of the face, arm or leg, especially on one side of the body